Fall 2025 Philosophy

 Introduction to Philosophy

 3 hours.
-Individual and Society course.
+UIC GE Individual and Society course.
 To be properly registered, students must enroll in one Discussion/Recitation and one Lecture.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method